Jeet-web2026/click-collect/README.md

 Database: MySQL

-Authentication: Laravel Breeze / Sanctum (assumed)
+Authentication: Laravel Breeze & Sanctum

 This system can be adapted for courier services, eCommerce fulfillment, or internal delivery networks.
 It's scalable, developer-friendly, and optimized for both admin oversight and delivery efficiency.